Introductory EA Program

 Week 8: Putting it into Practice

-One of the main ways in which we can affect the world for the better is through our careers.
-For this final week we hope to help you apply the principles of effective altruism to your own life and also critically reflect back on the rest of the fellowship.
+We can't improve the world just by learning about it.
+At some point, we also have to take action — whether by donating or through our work.
+In this final week, we hope to help you apply the principles of effective altruism to your own life, and to critically reflect back on the rest of the fellowship.